-Week 13 Power Rankings: Biggest remaining speed bumps for all 32
+Week 13 Power Rankings: Where Saints, Rams, Chiefs could slip up

 Projected wins: 7.9 | Week 12 rank: 17

 Toughest game left: Week 17 vs. Indianapolis.
 Two of the next five games for the Titans come against teams with winning records.
-The toughest game will be against their AFC South division rivals with a wild-card spot possibly on the line.
+The toughest game will be against their AFC South rivals with a wild-card spot possibly on the line.
 The Colts have beaten Tennessee 10 consecutive times with Andrew Luck under center.
 Luck had 297 yards passing and threw three touchdown passes against the Titans in a 38-10 blowout in Week 11.
 The Titans will need to break the winless streak against Luck if they plan to make a playoff appearance this season. -- Turron Davenport

 18. Philadelphia Eagles (5-6)